 How can your brand effectively reach the $1.4 trillion Hispanic market?
 To engage a population of over 50 million, comprised of various subsegments, it is imperative that you understand the distinctions that exist within this audience.

-As consumers that digest English and Spanish media, the Hispanic segment is highly in tune with brands marketing to the overall Hispanic population or a subsegment within it.
+As consumers that digest English and Spanish media, the Hispanic segment is highly in tune with brands marketing to their overall population or a subsegment within it.
 Developing marketing campaigns that showcase comprehensive knowledge for the existing nuances of the Hispanic audience increases consumer purchase-and recommendation- intention, enabling you to grow your brand’s sales and loyalty.

 To engage the Hispanic market, it is essential that you are incorporating these four segmentation strategies: